You can’t really play tennis without quality tennis balls. How long should they last?

 - 1 How Often Should You Change Your Tennis Balls?

-- 2 Why Are Tennis Balls Preserved in Airtight Canisters?
+- 2 Why Are Tennis Balls Sold in Airtight Canisters?

-- 3 Why do Pro Tennis Players Change Their Balls After Nine Games?
+- 3 Why do Pro Tennis Players Change Balls After Nine Games?

 - 4 What Can You Do With Old Tennis Balls?